GC-public-projects/AuthuiFirestoreDemo/README.md

 implementation of the CityRepository interface by using FirestoreDB as dependecy injection to make the different calls to the Firestore DB in the "cities" collection

 #### Components explanations
-- addCity(city: City) : .add is used instead .set because we want to auto generate a document name in the DB fr the city. the name is a String ID.
+- addCity(city: City) : .add is used instead .set because we want to auto generate a document name in the DB for the city. the name is a String ID.

+- fetchAllCities() : the function return a simple list of cities

+- fetchAllCitiesWithListener() : the function returns as flow a list of cities from the callbackFlow { ... }, in this one we will add a snapshotListener to the "cities" collection.
+In the snapshotListener, the objects created from the query are rebuilt and returned again when the cities collection is modified.
+Flows are a modern approach to handle the data from the listeners but it is possible to use Livedata too.

+- fetchAllCitiesAndIdWithListener() : same than fetchAllCitiesWithListener() but returns as flow a list of pairs in which each city will be attached to its document ID.
+This ID will be usefull when we will need to delete a city from the DB.
+Indeed, contrary to the records of the tables from the relational DBs, the content of the documents (record) don't content any attribute (like primary key) to recognise them in order to delete them.
+So we need to return the document ID.
+It is possible to add the document ID to the aatributes of the documents but this is not a good way as we will create redundant info.

+- deleteCity(cityId: String) : thanks to the document ID of each city, the city will be deleted.
+Lets add .addOnSuccessListener { ... } and addOnFailureListener { ... } in order to handel the result of the delition (in occurrence some logs)

 #### Class content
 - in package "firestore"